idvorkin/idvorkin.github.io/_d/emotional-health-hold.md

 ### Formal 20 minute breathing meditation

-**Why?** It's easy from your mind to be lost, to keep it focused on the moment requires, practice lots of practice.
-Focusing on the breath is that practive of staying focused on the breath and noticing when your attention has wandred and returning it to the breath.
-Also an excellent practice for dicsipline, both in doing it daily, and in staying for the entire time.
+**Why?** It's easy for your mind to be lost, to keep it focused on the moment requires, practice lots of practice.
+Focusing on the breath is that practice of staying focused on the breath and noticing when your attention has wandered and returning it to the breath.
+Also an excellent practice for discipline, both in doing it daily, and in staying for the entire time.

 **How?** Once a day at any time, in any position, I'll set a timer for 20 minutes, close my eyes and focus on the breath.
-I used to try to sit in a fancy position, in a fancy spot, but that just increased the fricition of meditaiton.
-For better to just do it where you stand.
+I used to try to sit in a fancy position, in a fancy spot, but that just increased the friction of meditation.
+It's better to just do it where you stand.
 More details in [search inside yourself](siy).

-**How's that working out for you?** When I do it amazing.
+**How's that working out for you?** When I do it, amazing.
 My latest attempt starting in October 2020, got me up to 20 minutes.
-Because I tend to do this in the morning, and I like having a block of time in the morning, I had to move my wake up time from 5:00 am to 4:30 am, which I love.
+Because I tend to do this in the morning, and I like having a block of time in the morning, I had to move my wake-up time from 5:00 am to 4:30 am, which I love.

 ### Box breathing

-**Why?** It's easy to stuff in anywhere i want
+**Why?** It's easy to stuff in anywhere I want

 **How?** App on my phone getting me to breathe - in, hold, out, hold.
 Often do it in the car wearing my eye mask.

 **How's that working out for you?** Feels great when I do it.
-When I started I had trouble with 4seconds, now I do 12s, soon 15s (which is cool, cuz you have 1 minute rounds).
+When I started I had trouble with 4 seconds, now I do 12s, soon 15s (which is cool, 'cause you have 1-minute rounds).
 Also conveniently lets me become a nose breather.

 ## Future Practices